d4v3Malvin/Web-Interface-Bind9/README.md

 ## How to Install

-1. Run the script named startup.sh on the linux server (make sure you run it with sudo or as root) `./startup.sh`
+1. Update and Upgrade Linux Repo

-## Reset password to Default
+`sudo apt-get update -y && sudo apt-get upgrade -y`

-1. Run the script called Reset_password.sh and it will automatically change (Located on /home/webScript)
+2. Run the script named startup.sh on the linux server (make sure you run it with sudo or as root) `./startup.sh`